-Frequency: 3 times per year

-Total Annual Cost Burden: \$1,240,264
+Frequency: 3 times per year.
+Total Annual Burden Hours: 29,502.
+Total Annual Cost Burden: \$1,240,264.

-ACDBE Annual Report of percentages of ACDBEs in various categories iv.
+iv.
+ACDBE Annual Report of Percentages of ACDBEs in Various Categories

-We estimate that FAA airport recipients will experience a reduced burden to implement 49 CFR lists, in addition to eliminating the requirement to report data related to applications for and determinations of individualized social and economic disadvantage.
+We estimate that FAA airport recipients will experience a reduced burden to implement 49 CFR 26.11 as a result of eliminating the race- and sexbased reporting requirements for bidders' lists, in addition to eliminating the requirement to report data related to applications for and determinations of individualized social and economic disadvantage.